wenkangjing/notes-launch-school/210/lesson8/_210_lesson8.md

 # 4	Regular Expressions

-[ ] Regular Expression Book and my note
+[x] Regular Expression Book and my note

 # 5	Reverse a String

+- loop from end to beginning, or
+- split.reverse.join

 # 6	Acronym

+know how to use regexp to clean, reformat for further processing

 # 7	Email Validation